-Ireland was required to submit an Implementation Plan (IP) to NASCO covering the period 2013-2018 to demonstrate what actions are being taken to implement NASCO resolutions, agreements and guidelines.
+Ireland was required to submit an Implementation Plan (IP) to NASCO covering the period 2019-2024 to demonstrate what actions are being taken to implement NASCO resolutions, agreements and guidelines.
 Among the information to be provided are the main threats to wild salmon and challenges for management in relation to fisheries, to estuarine and freshwater habitat, and to aquaculture, introductions and transfers, and transgenics.
-The IP sets out what actions are planned to address each of the above threats and challenges in the five-year period to 2018.
-A new IP plan for the next five-year period is being finalised at present.
+The IP sets out what actions are planned to address each of the above threats and challenges in the five-year period to 2024.